 Sustained Stress is Unhealthy

 Research has shown that stress leads to the release of cortisol.1 Sometimes, this bodily response, known as a "fight-or-flight" reaction can be useful; it can help us flee danger, in some acute situations.
 But not all stress is best handled with a fight-or-flight response, and long-term exposure to the cortisol our body releases in response to stress has been shown to cause harm in many different ways.
 Among these many negative health outcomes are: insulin resistance, cardiovascular disease, obesity, hypertension, and type 2 diabetes.234 But there's even more bad news.
 Cortisol release has also been shown to reduce some components of memory performance.5 The bottom line we're addressing with this project is that long-term stress is unhealthy for growing brains.

-One effective method of addressing these stress-related increases in cortisol is through use of mindfulness meditation exercises, which can reduce both base-line cortisol levels and cortisol release during stressful events.6 Meditative practices that focus on awareness within the present moment, acknowledging emotions and circumstances without judgment, and developing patience for one's self and others may all be effective.7
+One effective method of addressing these stress-related increases in cortisol is through use of MBSR, Mindfulness Based Stress Reduction exercises, including visualizations.
+MBSR can reduce both base-line cortisol levels (the amount of cortisol generally present) and cortisol release during stressful events.6 MBSR practices that focus on breathing, or that develop awareness within the present moment, or that acknowledge emotions and circumstances without judgment, or that develop patience for self and others have all been shown to have a positive impact.7

 1. Hammerfald, K., C. Eberle, M. Grau, A. Kinsperger, A. Zimmermann, U. Ehlert, and J. Gaab.
 “Persistent effects of cognitive-behavioral stress management on cortisol responses to acute stress in health subjects – A randomized controlled trial.”
 Psychoneuroendrocrinology 33 (2006): 333-39.